Skip to Main Content

 "There's a clip that I found in a movie that I want to use in my class.
 Is that okay to do?"

+This type of question would likely come from a faculty member.
 To answer this question, you will need to gather more information.
-First, you must learn whether they are teaching online or face-to-face (if the question comes from a faculty member).
-(Learn why this matters on the Academic Services page.)
+First, you must learn whether they are teaching online or face-to-face.
 Second, you must establish how much of the film they intend to use.
-If it's the entire movie, the answer is likely no. If it's just a clip, then this may be acceptable.
-Next, is the film being used for a transformative purpose?
-(Be aware that purpose only matters in online teaching, the display of a film in a face-to-face education setting does not require a specific purpose.)
-If they just want to show the clip in an online class because they think it's amusing, then they cannot use it.
-Say for instance though that the clip is from a World War I movie that shows a soldier dealing with shell shock.
-If the student is doing their presentation on the history of PTSD in the military, then this transforms the original clip into a educational tool.
-Therefore, it is okay for the student to use the clip.
-If the clip falls within those usable parameters, make sure that faculty member credits the work and properly cites it.
+Third, ascertain if the film will be used for a transformative purpose.
+(Be aware that purpose only matters in online teaching; the display of a film in a face-to-face education setting does not require a specific purpose.)
 Finally, the method for showing the film will matter.
-YouTube or a legally-acquired copy will likely be fine; showing a clip from a personal streaming service (e.g. Netflix) is not, due to their terms of use.
+Using a Library's streaming media database, YouTube, or a legally-acquired copy will likely be fine; showing a clip from a personal streaming service (e.g. Netflix) is not, due to their terms of use.

 Scenario #5 - Using a song in a commercial